-The Historic Wendover Airfield Museum is open Wednesday through Friday from 11:00 AM to 4:00 PM, and Saturday from 10:00 AM to 5:00 PM.
+The Historic Wendover Airfield Museum is open Tuesday through Friday from 11:00 AM to 4:00 PM and Saturday from 10:00 AM to 5:00 PM.
 Daily tours are offered with tours beginning around 1:30, conducted by a member of the museum staff, and last about one hour.
-Closed Sunday, Monday and Tuesday.
+Closed Sunday through Tuesday.
 The Fixed Based Operator (FBO) is open seven days a week from 8:00 AM to 6:00 PM.

-Admission to the Historic Wendover Army Airfield is $10 for adults and $5 for children 17 and younger.
+Admission to the Historic Wendover Army Airfield is $5 for adults and $3 for children ages 12-17.
+Children ages 11 and under are free.
 Daily tours provide access to the restored WWII-era buildings along the flight line including a squadron maintenance hangar, restored fire station, Norden Bombsight building, B-29 hangar, and atomic bomb loading pit.
 For more information on planning your visit and making advanced reservation tours, contact the Historic Wendover Airfield Museum directly at (435) 665-7724.